Mechanical Maintenance Technology

 Background in these areas is helpful: shop math, basic tool knowledge, and welding.
 Mechanical aptitude and manual dexterity are important characteristics for workers in this trade.
 Good reading comprehension is also necessary to understand technical manuals.

 Prospective students should be prepared for the physical demands of entry-level technician positions.
-Typical industry requirements include passing a physical exam, which may entail lifting 50+ pounds, climbing ladders, and working in confined spaces or heights.
+Typical industry requirements include passing a physical exam, which may entail lifting 50+ pounds, climbing ladders, and working in confined spaces or at heights.
 Job applicants also may be required to pass a drug screen and eye exam, including the ability to distinguish between colors accurately.

-Program Requirements
+Requirements

 Career Opportunities